101 Switching Protocols

 Upgrade: protocol-name[/protocol-version]

-The HTTP request will be made when there is a benefit to doing so, such as taking advantage of features offered by more recent versions of the HTTP protocol.
-Currently this upgrade is only supported by HTTP/1.1 and a client cannot force the server to change HTTP protocols.
-Rather, it is optional, and the server will return a 200 OK response if the Upgrade header request field was ignored.
+The request is made when there is a benefit to doing so, such as taking advantage of features offered by more recent protocol versions.
+This upgrade is only supported by HTTP/1.1, and a client has no way to force the server to change protocols.
+The upgrade is optional, and the server returns 200 when the Upgrade header is ignored.

 Server-side request

-Although the server cannot force a client to upgrade HTTP protocols, it can refuse HTTP requests if a client fails to meet its requirements.
-When a client makes a HTTP request using a HTTP protocol that the server does not support, the server may return the status code 426 Upgrade Required.
-Using the HTTP protocol as directed by the server, the client may have subsequent HTTP requests accepted and processed.
+The server has no way to force a client to upgrade protocols, but the server refuses requests when a client fails to meet requirements.
+When a client sends a request using a protocol the server does not support, the server returns 426.
+Using the protocol directed by the server, the client has subsequent requests accepted and processed.

 Request